Hamburger

 Policies

 Employers are required to implement internal regulations as an employee handbook, in consultation with the relevant employee representative body.
 The internal regulations must include certain minimum provisions, such as rules on health and safety at work, disciplinary-related rules, a grievance procedure and employee professional evaluation criteria and procedures.
 Employers may also unilaterally implement other work-related rules, such as dress code or employee-specific obligations, via their internal regulations or as separate internal policies or procedures.
-As of May 2019, employers are required to implement specific policies on equal treatment and workplace anti-harassment, including (i) an internal policy on zero tolerance of workplace harassment and outlining anti-harassment actions and (ii) an internal policy on the steps which will be taken to facilitate immediate notification to the competent public authorities in the event that the employer is ever notified of a breach of equal treatment legislation.
+Employers are required to implement specific policies on equal treatment and workplace anti-harassment, including (i) an internal policy on zero tolerance of workplace harassment and outlining anti-harassment actions and (ii) an internal policy on the steps which will be taken to facilitate immediate notification to the competent public authorities in the event that the employer is ever notified of a breach of equal treatment legislation.
+As of April 2024, new specific internal procedures dealing with disciplinary matters resulting from discrimination/harassment complaints must be established.

 Third-party approval